Frequent flossing of the teeth and brushing using fluoride toothpaste will help prevent cavities.

-What is Tooth Decay?
+What Is Tooth Decay?

 Long after you eat, food particles can linger in the mouth.
 Without proper brushing and flossing, bacteria that gets into your mouth uses that leftover food as their own food.
 They create acids that eat away at your tooth's enamel, leading to decay.

-What are Sealants?
+What Are Dental Sealants?

 Who Gets Sealants?